 In a matter of seconds, your heart pulse is spiking, you wake up, and gasp for breath.
 In doing so, you take a big gulp of air whether you are conscious of the experience or not.
 After this survival response, your body has the oxygen it needs, and your pulse goes down again.
 But the damage has been done: your heart rate has spiked unnecessarily and your oxygen levels are unstabilized.
 In severe cases, this can happen close to a hundred times a night.

 Maximizing recovery time during sleep allows oxygen to effectively travel through the body and ensure that hormones are regulated for tissue repair and muscle growth.

-Here are some quick tips to improve your sleep recovery.
+Here are some quick tips to improve your sleep for athlete recovery

 - Establish an effective and consistent nightly wind down routine free of light and low in intensity